 “Selective Laser Melting, on the other hand, can do the same as sintering—and go one further, by using the laser to achieve a full melt.
 Meaning the powder is not merely fused together, but is actually melted into a homogeneous part.
 That makes melting the way to go for a monomaterial, as there's just one melting point, not the variety you'd find in an alloy.
 To nutshell it, if you're working with an alloy of some sort, you'll go SLS or DMLS; if you're working with say, pure titanium, you'll go with SLM."

 So in lay terms, SLM is stronger because it has fewer or no voids which helps prevent part failure but is only feasible when using with a single metal powder.

-When to Use SLS and SLM
+When to Use SLS vs. SLM

-Because additive manufacturing works by building up layers instead of removing material, SLS, SLM and other 3D metal printing technologies are most useful for products with complex internal geometries like spiral vents and nested cores, or for rare metals that would be prohibitively expensive to machine.
+Because additive manufacturing works by building up layers instead of removing material, SLS, SLM and other 3D printing technologies are most useful for products with complex internal geometries like spiral vents and nested cores, or for rare metals that would be prohibitively expensive to machine.
 3D printed metal can also be an effective option for manufacturing very small batches of metal parts or for projects with very short timelines.